yh63935/weather-it-rains/README.md

 ## About The Project

 ### Description
 This is a weather app that shows the next 3 day forecast of the location you search, and the hourly forecast for each day (for the current day it shows the next hour to 11PM).
 It also changes background image depending on what the weather conditions (ie sunny) are.
+The default location is San Jose, California, but enter a location to see other weather data!
 It's also responsive, so feel free to view the site on your other mobile devices/tablets.

 [See live website hosted on Github Pages](https://yh63935.github.io/weather-app/)